ringarochkryss/bandwebsite/README.md

 * About  -Info about the band, the band members and current tour.
 * Contact - Access contact information and the possibility to fill in a contact form.

-All pages is easily accessed through buttons in the main menue and illustrated with icons to make the content appealing and easy to use.
+All pages is accessed through buttons in the header and illustrated with icons to make the content appealing and easy to use.

-Navigation bar displays access to the other pages and the footer holds social links.
+The footer provides the user with social links.

 ---